Frequently Asked Questions

 How big will my Emerging Media classes be?

-Despite the large number of students within the major we strive to have small classes.
-Hands-on “skills” classes typically have 15 or fewer students.
-Traditional “lecture-oriented” classes generally have about 25 students.
+Hands-on skills classes typically have 15 or fewer students.
+Traditional lecture-oriented classes generally have about 25 students.

 How do I declare my major or minor in emerging media?